zeljkoobrenovic/grounded-architecture/_posts/2023-02-07-appendix-hiring.markdown

 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/insta_photos">insta_photos</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>
-> **IN THIS SECTION, YOU WILL:**  Get ideas and tips about developing architects' career paths.
+> **IN THIS SECTION, YOU WILL:** Get practical guidance on hiring architects effectively.
 >
 > **KEY POINTS:**
 >